 Most of the people in Spiti are Buddhists.

-The god is the one you see in the front wearing a black jacket.
+The devta/god is the one in the black jacket.
 Chicham village.

-Cow ghee, milk, and rice liquor offered to the Devta (god).
+Cow ghee, milk, and rice liquor were offered to the Devta (god).

 While outside.